jacebenson/cedar/docs/docs/vite-configuration.md

 # Vite Configuration

-Redwood uses Vite.
-One of Redwood's tenets is convention over configuration.
+Cedar uses Vite.
+One of Cedar's tenets is convention over configuration.

 Vite is an awesome build tool, but we don't want it to be something that you have to be familiar with to be productive.
 So it's worth repeating that you don't have to do any of this, because we configure everything you will need out of the box with a Cedar Vite plugin.